grilloa97/mochi/about.md

 ---
 layout: about
 title: About
 primary_button:
 - label: Email me
 - url: mailto:hello@feyder.design"
 secondary_button:
+- label: ''
 - label: Download Resume
-    - url: /assets/resume_feyder.pdf

 ---
 Currently working with CMD Agency as a studio designer.

 While interface design is the core of my expertise, experience in front-end development and traditional graphic round out my perspective.
 I have experience managing multi-stakeholder creative processes and am self-motivated but able to adapt to different team structures.
 Based in Oregon.